2020 Ohio State Buckeyes football team

 The Buckeye offense was led by junior quarterback Justin Fields, who led the Big Ten Conference with 2,100 passing yards and 22 passing touchdowns, and was named the conference's Offensive Player of the Year.
 The team's leading rushers were Trey Sermon and Master Teague, the former setting a school record with 331 rushing yards in the Big Ten Championship Game.
 Wide receivers Chris Olave and Garrett Wilson were each named first-team all-conference.
 Offensive lineman Wyatt Davis was a consensus All-American and the conference's Offensive Lineman of the Year.
 On defense, the team featured consensus All-American cornerback Shaun Wade, who was the conference's Defensive Back of the Year.
 Linebacker Pete Werner was also named first-team all-conference and led the team in tackles.

-Previous season

-The Buckeyes finished the 2019 season 13–1, 9–0 in Big Ten play to win the East division.
-They defeated Wisconsin in the Big Ten Championship 34–21.
-Subsequently, they received an invitation to the College Football Playoff, where they lost to Clemson 29–23 in the Fiesta Bowl.